waynejunj/goldenhomes/README.md

 ```jsx
 const { addToCart } = useContext(CartContext);
 ```
-And do not forget to import the CartContext
+Do not forget to import the CartContext
 ```jsx
 import { CartContext } from './contexts/CartContext';
 ```